A2.36: From post office to email

 Od poczty tradycyjnej do poczty elektronicznej

-Explore practical Polish for traditional mailing and modern emailing, including key expressions like "wysłać list" (to send a letter), "znaczek pocztowy" (postage stamp), "e-mail", and "odpowiedzieć" (to reply).
-This lesson builds confidence in everyday communication from the post office to digital messages.
+Explore practical Polish phrases for sending traditional letters and emails at work, including useful words like list (letter), znaczek (stamp), e-mail (email), odbierać (to receive), and odpowiadać (to reply).
+Master everyday communication from the post office to digital messages.

 Exercises